Mother found guilty of cruelty over child’s car seat death

 Meanwhile, Waterson gave officers a false name and false statement and sold the Audi.

-He allegedly threatened to make the Hoare and the other witnesses “disappear” if they did not stick with their fake stories.

-Hoare eventually broke her silence and told her half sister Ashleigh Jeffrey in a taped conversation handed to police.
+Hoare eventually broke her silence and told her half-sister Ashleigh Jeffrey what happened in a taped conversation handed to police.

-But Waterson blamed Mr Lamb, who he regarded as a step brother, for being a “grass” and put his foot on his head during a violent assault in Crystal Palace Park which was filmed on his mobile phone.
+Waterson blamed Mr Lamb for being a “grass” and put his foot on his head during a violent assault in Crystal Palace Park which was filmed on his mobile phone.

 Jurors were told Waterson was a controlling womaniser who used his family connections to “powerful people” to control and manipulate people.